On infinitely generated homology of Torelli groups: The spectral sequences corresponding to -mulicurves

-\begin{remark} The facts that the subgroup~$G\subseteq \PMod(Y_{n+1})$ consisting of all mapping classes that act trivially on~$H_1(\Sigma)$ is a factor in~\eqref{eq_HN2} and goes to the image of~$j_v$ under the isomporphism~$\chi_*$ are special cases of a result by Putman~\cite[Theorem~3.3]{Put07}.
+\begin{remark} The facts that the subgroup~$G_N\subseteq \PMod(Y_{n+1})$ consisting of all mapping classes that act trivially on~$\HH_1(\Sigma)$ is a factor in~\eqref{eq_HN2} and coincides with the image of~$j_v$ are special cases of a result by Putman~\cite[Theorem~3.3]{Put07}.
 The only difference is that Putman considered surfaces with boundary components rather than with punctures. \end{remark}